-The medieval natural philosophers who applied mathematics to the study of motion are known as the "Calculatores" (see The Calculatores).
+The medieval philosophers who applied mathematics to the study of motion are known as the "Calculatores" (see The Calculatores).
 Some were very famous.
-Thomas Bradwardine was mentioned in Geoffrey Chaucer's Canterbury Tales.
+Thomas Bradwardine was even mentioned in Geoffrey Chaucer's Canterbury Tales.
 The calculatory tradition was widely discussed and taught throughout Europe.
-The map below shows universities that were active in 1614 (modified from here).
-The dark squares mark universities where professors considered 'calculators' are known to have taught or hold high administrative positions.
+The dark squares on the map of universities active in 1614 show universities with some calculatory tradition.
 The Calculatores made notable progress in the study of dynamics.
-Domingo de Soto published a Law of Free Fall consistent with Galileo's shortly before Galileo was born.
+This included the publication of the Law of Free Fall by Domingo de Soto before Galileo was born.
 The Mean Speed Theorem,often attributed to Galileo, was actually derived by Calculatores three centuries before Galileo.
 Even though they left a paper trail of manuscripts and references, they were rarely mentioned in historical journals of the early 20th century.

 To understand why early historians skipped over the 'Calculators' we might look to the one historian of science from the time who did attempt a serious scholarly study of their work, Pierre Duhem.
 Pierre Duhem either did not know or did not care that what he was doing was career suicide.
 At the time, the history of science as a separate discipline was a new idea and the community studying the history of science was very small.
 The community on both sides of the Atlantic was dominated by secularists with negative views on the influence of the church.
 George Sarton was one of these secularists.
 Duhem's work could force a rethink of both the importance of the Middle Ages and the role of church.
 Almost all of the Calculatores were Roman Catholic clergy.